jrobinson14/CS523Proj1/README.md

 This project uses Python 3.8 and was tested on Windows 10 and MacOS mojave machines.
+Use of any other versions of python seems to cause problems with matplotlib and graphing.
+There seem to be some problems running Matplotlib and Pylab on the CS Linux machines.
+Some graphs do not appear.

 # TimeSeries.py